estanislaocrivos/c-libraries/spi/README.md

-# SPI Interface 📨
+# SPI HAL Interface 📨

-A simple C abstraction interface to communicate with SPI devices.
+A simple hardware abstraction layer interface to communicate with SPI devices.